Pulmonary arterial hypertension associated with human immunodeficiency virus

-In this topic review, the classification, prevalence, pathogenesis, clinical presentation, diagnostic evaluation, and treatment of HIV-PAH are discussed.
-Pulmonary hypertension that is unrelated to HIV infection is discussed separately.
+In this topic review, the prevalence, pathogenesis, clinical diagnostic evaluation, and treatment of HIV-PAH are discussed.
+PH that is unrelated to HIV infection is discussed separately.
 (See "Classification and prognosis of pulmonary hypertension in adults" and "Treatment of pulmonary hypertension in adults" and "Clinical features and diagnosis of pulmonary hypertension in adults" and "The epidemiology and pathogenesis of pulmonary arterial hypertension (Group 1)".)